 Many people with lupus struggle with the emotional and psychological roller coaster of lupus symptoms, such as pain, fatigue, cognitive issues, and skin rashes.
 They may also grapple with more life-threatening symptoms, such as cardiovascular disease and strokes, which have a profound impact on mood and quality of life.

 Some of the medicines used to treat lupus can also play a role in causing depression.
-Corticosteroid treatments such as Prednisone — powerful medications that suppress immune activity and relieve inflammation — are associated with a range of psychological side effects.
+Corticosteroid treatments such as prednisone — powerful medications that suppress immune activity and relieve inflammation — are associated with a range of psychological side effects.
 These include irritability, agitation, excitability, insomnia, mood swings, and depression.

 Prednisone can generally be ruled out as the cause of depression if:

-Another cause of clinical depression may be the affect of lupus inflammation on the brain and spinal cord.
+Another cause of clinical depression may be the effect of lupus inflammation on the brain and spinal cord.
 In a 2019 study published in the Journal of Neuroscience, researchers identified a unique antibody in the brains of people with lupus which attacks nerves and causes inflammation or damage.
 This may be responsible for neuropsychiatric symptoms — such as depression, anxiety, headaches, seizures, psychosis, and other cognitive impairments — which occur in up to 80 percent of adults and 95 percent of children with lupus.
 Another study conducted in 2017 on animals found that circulating cytokines (proteins that regulate inflammatory activity in the body) can cross the blood-brain barrier and set off immune responses in the brain, leading to depression and other disorders.

 Having a preexisting mental health condition can also increase the risk of developing lupus.
 A 20-year cohort study published in JAMA Psychiatry found that women with a history of depression had a more than two-fold increased risk of SLE.
 If you have symptoms of depression, you can ask your doctor for a lupus screening.